Training & awareness

 It is important to report any cyber security incidents as quickly as possible so that UNSW IT’s Cyber Security team can address any issues and mitigate risk exposure.

-• Noticing inappropriate sharing of Highly Sensitive or Sensitive data.
+- Noticing a colleague inappropriately sharing Highly Sensitive or Sensitive data.

-• Report a cyber security incident by calling the UNSW IT Service Centre on 02 9385 1333 or by raising a ticket directly.
+Report a cyber security incident by calling the UNSW IT Service Centre on 02 9385 1333 or using the link below.

-• Cyber security is everyone’s responsibility and by learning a few rules, simple steps, and following guidelines, we can protect ourselves and our University from cyber security threats and keep data safe.
-Visit the Cyber Security Training and Awareness page for more information.
+Cyber security is everyone’s responsibility and by learning a few rules, simple steps, and following guidelines, we can protect ourselves and our University from cyber security threats and keep data safe.
+Go to Cyber Security Training and Awareness for more information.